fractal13/dsu-cs-4300-ai/web/assignments.2023/assignment_010_3_peas.md

 and briefly described in the previous assignment.
 The Performance measure must have a mathematical formulation.
-The Environment must be classified in each of the 7 categories with an explanation of the choice.
+The Environment must be classified in each of the 7 categories with an explanation of the class chosen.
 The Actuators may be described using the actions available to an agent.
 The Sensors may be described using the percepts available to an agent.